Cacao FAQ - Become an expert

 Farming cacao is hard work and requires great skill and knowledge.
 The farmers analyze the terrior of their environment, understanding how it will alter their flavor.
 They harvest the cacao pods, ferment the beans, and dry them.
 Every step of the way it can alter the flavor of the bean.

 Chocolate is known to be tied to human trafficking, child slavery, pesticides, and severe deforestation.
-We source our beans from a small company who does transparent direct trade with farmers.
+We source our beans from a small company that does transparent direct trade with farmers.
 We pay more for our cacao beans and know where they come from.
-The company we work with focuses on producers that value the environment and work to maintain the biodiversity of their land while keeping their workers healthy and safe.
+The company we work with focuses on producers who value the environment and work to maintain the biodiversity of their land while keeping their workers healthy and safe.

 Every bar includes an insert discussing how that specific origin of cacao was grown, the terroir of the environment, and information about the farm or fementary that worked on it.
 Good chocolate starts on the farm and it’s important to us that we highlight this work.

-We have opened up our cacao supply chain for audit and were awarded the Pono Certification for using 100% child slave labor free cacao in our bars.
+We have opened up our cacao supply chain for audit and were awarded the Pono Certification for using 100% child slave labor-free cacao in our bars.

 Where can we buy your cacao?